Why do we use Alternating Current (AC) instead of Direct Current (DC) in power lines?

 1. AC electricity loses less power over power lines than DC.

 2. It’s easier to change the voltage of an AC current, and the higher the voltage, the less power is lost.
 This is why non-residential power lines are more dangerous than residential power lines: they have a much higher voltage to reduce power loss over long distances.
-In fact, it’s so high that the surrounding magnetic field physically repels birds from landing on the wires

 3. It’s easier to convert from AC to DC than the other way around.
 A DC power supply consists of a transformer, a capacitor, and a few diodes, all of which are cheap and non-mechanical (no moving parts).
 A non-mechanical DC-to-AC "inverter," however, is not so simple (which was doubly true before the invention of the transistor).